50 years of the Postup appellation

 When talking about the highest-quality Dalmatian wines, it’s Dingač that will often be mentioned.
 Based on the Plavac Mali grape the wines have indeed garnered quite a reputation over the years.
 It needs to be noted that it’s not always deserved and there are certainly some ho-hum bottles that pop up with the Dingač name.

 Postup usually gets even less attention, despite the fact it shares much in common with Dingač.
 All the wines are based on Plavac Mali, the soil is karst and it has a full southwest exposition, with the vines trickling down to meet the shimmering blue-green kiss of the Adriatic Sea.
 Obviously planted for ripeness years ago, I’ve no idea how these two famed vineyard sites are going to weather Climate Change, if at all.
-Plavac Mali already has problems with reaching very high acidity, so toss in another 1-2C to the ripening season and well, super bummer.
+Plavac Mali already has problems with not attaining much acidity, so toss in another 1-2C to the ripening season and well, super bummer.

 I bring these bits of Croatian wine trivia up as while at the Vinart Grand Tasting a couple of weeks ago, they held a “50 Years of Postup” tasting as 2017 marks the 50th anniversary of the creation of this appellation.